nah414/synqc-temporal-dynamics-series-hybrid-controller-/backend/README.md

   metadata.
 Once `wheel` is available, use the helper script to bypass build isolation so `pip` reuses the system `setuptools`/`wheel` instead of trying to download them through a blocked proxy.
+- The dev container and CI both use `backend/requirements.lock` to pre-build wheels (core runtime + Qiskit + Braket + IonQ extras), reducing proxy friction and keeping installs repeatable.
+If you update dependencies, rebuild the wheel cache (`pip wheel -r backend/requirements.lock`) or regenerate the lock list to keep the image and automation consistent.

 ```bash
 python3.12 -m venv .venv